MAKE YOUR OWN ESCAPE ROOM FOR KIDS

 Are you looking for a unique escape room for kids that you can easily set up?
 You are in the right place.
 I’m going to run through how to create an escape room that your kids are going to love.

 Let me tell you, I poured my heart and soul into crafting my first ever escape room for my son’s birthday.
-Countless late nights fueled by cups of coffee, and I’m sure I sprouted several grey hairs in the process!
-It was so worth the effort.
-Since then, my love for making puzzle games has just continued to grow.
-The joy and satisfaction of watching my kids solve puzzles and conquer challenges kept me creating.
-And now, I can’t stop myself from making more and more games!
+Countless late nights fuelled by cups of coffee, and I’m sure I sprouted several grey hairs in the process!
+But it was so worth the effort.

 Escape Room Themes

-Now, here’s a list of 10 awesome themes to get your creative juices flowing.
+Now, here’s a list of 10 awesome themes to get you started.
 But the possibilities are endless.
-Think about what your audience love the most – their favorite TV shows, sports, and activities.
-Aha!
-There you have it – the perfect starting point to create a memorable escape room adventure tailored just for them.
+Think about what your audience loves the most.
+Think about their favorite TV shows, sports, and activities.
+This is the perfect starting point to create a memorable escape room adventure tailored just for them.

 - Dinosaur Park